GangYang2012/heiswayi.github.io/_posts/2015-11-16-embedding-dll-files-into-single-exe-file.md

 The above code requires `using System.Reflection;` namespace.

 That's it!
-When we build our application, on the output folder e.g. `bin`, we should have our single .EXE application file without the external .DLL files.
+When we build/compile our application, on the output folder (e.g. `bin`), we should have our single .EXE application file without any external assembly (.DLL) file.

-**WARNING:** Please note that, embedding .DLL files into our main application .EXE file will result the file size become bigger as it sum up all file size of each .DLL file.
+**Warning:** Please note that, embedding .DLL files into our main application .EXE file will result the our main application file size become bigger as it sum up all file size of each .DLL file.